arthurdehgan/meegnet/README.rst

 Learn the basics of how to train and evaluate using a pre-made network `here <https://github.com/arthurdehgan/meegnet/blob/master/notebooks/train_network.ipynb>`__

-Genreate saliency maps for your network
+Generate saliency maps for your network
 `here <https://github.com/arthurdehgan/meegnet/blob/master/notebooks/visu_saliency.ipynb>`__

 Visualize latent space with Gradcam